-At March 31, 2022, long-term debt consists of two loan agreements with the OFA.
+At March 31, 2023, long-term debt consists of two loan agreements with the OFA.
+Each loan advance is subject to the interest rate at the time of advancement which is fixed during the borrowing period.
 The loan agreements have fixed interest rates for their entire terms of the repayment periods.

-At March 31, 2022, the Corporation had cash of \$334 million (March 31, 2021 - \$443 million).
+At March 31, 2023, the Corporation had unrestricted cash of \$225 million (March 31, 2022 - \$334 million), current restricted cash of \$113 million (March 31, 2022 - \$122 million) and non-current restricted cash of \$74 million (March 31, 2022 - \$72 million).
 The impact of fluctuations in interest rates is not significant and, accordingly, a sensitivity analysis of the impact of fluctuations in interest rates on net income has not been provided.